Asheville metropolitan area

 Detailed map of NC counties with names.
 Colored are the counties of Buncombe, Haywood, Henderson, Madison, and Transylvania.

 The Asheville metropolitan area is a metropolitan area centered on the principal city of Asheville, North Carolina.
-The U.S. Office of Management and Budget defines the Asheville, NC Metropolitan Statistical Area, a metropolitan statistical area used by the United States Census Bureau and other entities, as comprising the four counties of Buncombe, Haywood, Henderson, and Madison.
-The area's population was 424,858 according to the 2010 census, and 469,454 according to the 2020 census.
+The U.S. Office of Management and Budget defines the Asheville, NC Metropolitan Statistical Area, a metropolitan statistical area used by the United States Census Bureau and other entities, as comprising the three counties of Buncombe, Henderson, and Madison.
+The area's population was 406,926 according to the 2020 census.